theorangepotato/programming-languages-2019/hoare.md

 If $\mathtt S$ is a program ("S" as in "Sequence of Statements") then we write
 $$ \{P\}\; \mathtt S\;\{Q\}$$

-A predicate that holds before the execution of the program is  called  a {\em precondition}  and a predicate that holds after  a {\em postcondition}.
+A predicate that holds before the execution of the program is  called  a *precondition*  and a predicate that holds after  a *postcondition*.
 If the precondition is met before execution,  the program  establishes the postcondition if it terminates.

 For example, we can write